Nate Costa: 2009 & 2010 seasons

-Later Years
+Later years

 Following his playing career, Costa became a television sports analyst for Comcast SportsNet Northwest in Portland, Oregon.

 Coaching career

 Oregon Ducks (2013-2015)

-In February of 2013, he joined the Oregon Ducks football coaching staff as an Offensive Graduate Assistant coach.
+In February 2013, he joined the Oregon Ducks football coaching staff as an Offensive Graduate Assistant coach.
 Costa primarily worked with the team's Wide Receivers, but he also assisted with the coaching of the Quarterbacks.

 2013 Season

-In his first year of coaching the Ducks football team completed an overall record of 11-2, defeating the University of Texas in the 2013 Alamo Bowl.
+In his first year of coaching the Ducks football team completed an overall record of 11–2, defeating the University of Texas in the 2013 Alamo Bowl.

 2014 Season

 In Costa's second year of coaching, Oregon beat the Arizona Wildcats in the Pac-12 Championship Game to claim the conference title.
 This victory resulted in a berth into the inaugural College Football Playoff where Oregon was set to face the Florida State University Seminoles in the Rose Bowl.
 Oregon was victorious in this game and it catapulted them into National Championship game where they would face off against the Ohio State University Buckeyes.
 OSU would go on to win the game.
-The Ducks ended the season with a 13-2 overall record.
+The Ducks ended the season with a 13–2 overall record.

 2015 Season

-In his third year of coaching with the Ducks, the team compiled an overall record of 9-4.
+In his third year of coaching with the Ducks, the team compiled an overall record of 9–4.
 The team earned an invite to the 2016 Alamo Bowl where they were defeated by the TCU Horned Frogs by a score of 47 to 41.

 IMG Academy (2017)

-In January of 2017, he joined the IMG Academy Ascenders football team as the Offensive Coordinator & QBs Coach.
+In January 2017, he joined the IMG Academy Ascenders football team as the Offensive Coordinator & QBs Coach.